 Below are suggestions for strategies to protect athletes when participating in Special Olympics activities.
 These procedures are founded in common sense.
 You will also note that in most respects they reflect the same precautions that would need to be taken to protect any group of vulnerable individuals irrespective of whether they have developmental disabilities.
 All volunteers must take the protective behaviors test.
-Visit http://www.specialolympics.org/protective-behaviors.aspx
+Visit http://resources.specialolympics.org/protective-behaviors-training.aspx?ga=2.171695849.879106523.151 2059082-920592854.1475761619